-Things to Think About When Considering to Purchase a Eurail Pass
+Things to Think About When Considering a Eurail Pass

 Travel in Italy, Spain, and Eastern Europe: Train tickets in these countries are usually cheap (even if bought at the station), so you’ll save money by simply buying point-to-point tickets.
 Conversely, train travel is very expensive in Switzerland, so a rail pass is often a great deal if you plan on traveling there.

 Preplanned Journeys Will Save You Money: It is much cheaper if you can plan your entire trip before arriving in Europe and buy your tickets online a month or two ahead of time.
-Be aware that most of these cheap tickets are non-refundable so pre-purchasing severely limits most, possibly all, of your flexibility.
-Click here for the guide about purchasing train tickets.
+Be aware that most of these cheap tickets are non-refundable, so pre-purchasing severely limits most, possibly all, of your flexibility.
+Click here for information about purchasing train tickets.

 Reservation Fees: A lot of high-speed and overnight trains require reservations — even if you have a rail pass (look for an “R” on the train schedule).
 There is a small fee for reservations.
 Note: Most non-regional trains (the trains that don’t stop at every tiny town) to/from/within France, Italy, Spain, Sweden, and Portugal require reservation fees.
 The fees can range from about $5-$28 (depending on length of travel).

 Tip: Make reservations at the train station.
 Tell them you have a rail pass and they’ll make the reservation for you.

 Your Pass Doesn’t Cover Subways/Suburban Metro/Trams: Some people assume that the pass will work on the subway or other city public transportation, but it doesn’t.
 However, you can get a free ticket from Paris’ Charles De Gaulle airport to Paris Gare du Nord railway station (in this direction only).
 You have to ask at the RER station desk and show them your pass.
 (I don’t know if your pass has to be validated though.
 If it does, it wouldn’t be worth using a day of travel for an 8.50€ ticket.)